5 Best Data Visualization Tools of 2021

 What are Data Visualisation tools?

 However, for his list here, we have reviewed some medium to high-range data visualization tools.
-These tools do not present real-time data as all high-end tools, yet, are capable of producing visuals on the basis of advanced analytics outputs.
+These tools do not present real-time data as all high-end data visualisation tools, yet, are capable of producing visuals on the basis of advanced analytics outputs.
 These tools can also perform the said sophisticated queries without having one to understand Structured Query Language (SQL) coding.
 The analytics of the following tools range from geographical mapping, heat maps, spider maps, sparklines, etc.

 1. Microsoft Power BI-

-An impressively built tool, Power BI is a Business Intelligence and Data Visualization tool that offers some premium, top-notch data visualization capability.
+An impressively built big data visualisation tool, Power BI is a Business Intelligence and Data Visualization tool that offers some premium, top-notch data visualization capability.
 With Power BI, you can convert data from a number of data sources into interactive dashboards and reports.
 Needless to say, it is highly compatible with all other MS Office solutions, and also offers several other software connectors and services.